davkk/masters-thesis/typst/main.typ

 == Extending corrections beyond 1D - the final solution

-As the final development step, we wanted to generalize the correction procedure.
-Hence, I opted to expand it beyond a single dimension ($p_T$ axis) to support two‐ and three‐dimensional correction weights by filling 3D histograms with variables such as $p_T$, $eta$ and event centrality (or multiplicity).
+The final development step focused on generalizing the correction procedure.
+Hence, the implementation expanded beyond a single dimension ($p_T$ axis) to support two‐ and three‐dimensional correction weights by filling 3D histograms with variables such as $p_T$, $eta$ and event centrality (or multiplicity).
 This approach unifies the calculation of reconstruction efficiency, secondary contamination and final weights across any combination of the variables.

-When the user specifies a projection through a flag, the macro calls ROOT's `Project3D()` method to collapse the third axis into a 1D or 2D distribution (@lst:corr-macro-proj).
+When the user of the workflow specifies a projection through a flag, the macro calls ROOT's `Project3D()` method to collapse the third axis into a 1D or 2D distribution (@lst:corr-macro-proj).

-The rest of the correction macro, along with the remaining steps of the correction procedure, follow the same structure as the previous workflow.
+The rest of the correction macro, along with the remaining steps of the correction procedure follow the same structure as the previous workflow.

 #figure(
   ```cpp